Catalyst and Inhibitor

 Conclusion

-Catalysts are chemical compounds which speed up chemical reactions; inhibitors on the other hand reduce or stop their rate.
+Catalysts are chemical compounds that speed up chemical reactions; inhibitors on the other hand reduce or stop their rate.
 Catalysts increase reaction rate while inhibitors slow or reduce it; their main difference between each other lies in that catalysts can speed it up while inhibitors reduce or stop it altogether.